dryc/libcpr/README.rst

   resources.
 * **Runtime errors**, triggered using ``cpr_runtime_error()``.
 Errors of this class are thrown as a matter of course to indicate various exceptional conditions.
-These conditions are generally recoverable and robust programs will take care to correctly handle them.
+These conditions are generally recoverable, and robust programs will take care to correctly handle them.

 .. note::